 Baking soda is a base and vinegar is an acid.
 When the two meet, a chemical reaction occurs which creates carbon dioxide – the bubbling, fizzing reaction.
 The carbon dioxide creates a pressure which pushes your mixture out of the cup similar to the pressure that pushes the molten rock out of the volcano.

 I’ve always loved bringing history alive.
 It’s such a great way to explore and learn about the world, both past and present.
-And, it was so much fun to tell the story of Pompeii through science.
+And, it was so much fun to tell the story of Pompeii through our volcano STEM challenge.
 It’s a lesson we’ll never forget!